FairwindsOps/polaris/docs/usage.md

 ### Exemptions
 Exemptions can be added two ways: by annotating a controller, or editing the Polaris config.

-To exempt a controller via annotations, use the annotation `polaris.fairwinds.com/exempt=true`, e.g.
+To exempt a controller from all checks via annotations, use the annotation `polaris.fairwinds.com/exempt=true`, e.g.
 ```
 kubectl annotate deployment my-deployment polaris.fairwinds.com/exempt=true
 ```